+The rehabilitation monitoring program was undertaken in accordance with the Bloomfield Group's monitoring protocol as specified in the RMP.
+The monitoring protocol included the assessment of a range of performance metrics relating to ground cover, landscape function, erosion, vegetation, weeds and soil properties.
+Based on the analysed and interpreted field collected data, an overall assessment of rehabilitation performance was undertaken against the relevant rehabilitation objectives and completion criteria defined in Bloomfield's RMP.
 The monitoring program is based on the Landscape Function Analysis (LFA) tool developed by the CSIRO.
 LFA is the core of the monitoring procedures and uses visually assessed indicators of soil surface processes that gauge how effectively a hillslope is operating as a biophysical system.
 It is mainly based on processes involved in surface hydrology: rainfall, infiltration, runoff, erosion, plant growth and nutrient cycling.
 In addition to LFA monitoring, the monitoring program also assesses the performance of rehabilitated lands in terms of ground cover protection, erosion, vegetation community composition and structure, soil properties and pasture productivity.